tcltk/tcl/doc/markdown/library.md

 source [file join [info library] init.tcl]
 ```

-If the library procedure **Tcl\_Init** is invoked from an application's **Tcl\_AppInit** procedure, this happens automatically.
+If the library procedure **Tcl\_Init** is invoked from an application's [Tcl\_AppInit][AppInit] procedure, this happens automatically.
 The code in **init.tcl** will define the [unknown] procedure and arrange for the other procedures to be loaded on-demand using the auto-load mechanism defined below.

 # Command procedures

 The following procedures are provided in the Tcl library:

 [auto\_execok]{.cmd} [cmd]{.arg}
 : Determines whether there is an executable file or shell builtin by the name *cmd*.
 If so, it returns a list of arguments to be passed to [exec] to execute the executable file or shell builtin named by *cmd*.
 If not, it returns an empty string.
 This command examines the directories in the current search path (given by the PATH environment variable) in its search for an executable file named *cmd*.
-On Windows platforms, the search is expanded with the same directories and file extensions as used by [exec]. **Auto\_execok** remembers information about previous searches in an array named **auto\_execs**;  this avoids the path search in future calls for the same *cmd*.
+On Windows platforms, the search is expanded with the same directories and file extensions as used by [exec]. **auto\_execok** remembers information about previous searches in an array named **auto\_execs**;  this avoids the path search in future calls for the same *cmd*.
 The command **auto\_reset** may be used to force **auto\_execok** to forget its cached information.

     For example, to run the *umask* shell builtin on Linux, you would do: